PowerMops/powermops-site/src/routes/pmops/Lesson-10.md

 it pushes the new address on to the return stack as well.
 This is how words or methods can call other words or methods which can in turn do the same, down to a great depth.
-And by using a second stack, all these return addresses on the return stack don\'t interfere with items on the parameter stack.
+And by using a second stack, all these return addresses on the return stack don't interfere with items on the parameter stack.

 \<blockquote\>